MycroftAI/documentation/_drafts/Mark-1.md

 When you received your Mark 1, you would have received a [blue-colored Getting Started guide (PDF, 290Kb)]().

-Connect the Mark 1 power supply to a power outlet, and to the Mark 1 device. _NOTE: If you are in a country other than the USA, you will need a power adapter to fit the power outlets in your country_
+Connect the Mark 1 power supply to a power outlet, and to the Mark 1 device. _NOTE: If you are in a country other than the USA, you will need a power adapter to convert from the US power supply the Mark 1 ships with.
+Alternatively, use a 12V, 1A power supply for your country's power outlets._

 The Mark 1 will boot up.
 It will then Speak:

-`I need to be connected to the internet.
-Plug in a network cable, or connect to the SSID Mycroft with the password 12345678 and go to http://start.mycroft.ai`
+`"I need to be connected to the internet.
+Plug in a network cable, or connect to the SSID Mycroft with the password 12345678 and go to http://start.mycroft.ai"`

 #### Getting Mark 1 connected to the internet using a network cable

 Plug the Mark 1 into your router using an ethernet cable.
-@TODO This didn't work on my Mark 1, so I'm not sure what should happen when the Mark 1 is connected to the router via network cable.
+The network should be automatically detected.

 #### Getting Mark 1 connected to the internet using Wifi

-Using your computer or a mobile device, connect to the Wifi SSID `MYCROFT` using the password `123456787`.
+Using your computer or a mobile device, connect to the Wifi SSID `MYCROFT` using the password "12345678".
 Once you are connected to this SSID, go to the web page [http://start.mycroft.ai](https://start.mycroft.ai).
 A list of available WiFi networks will be presented.
 Select the WiFi network that you wish to connect the Mark 1 to, and enter the WiFi password.
 Mark 1 will attempt to connect to the WiFi network.

 _NOTE: Mark 1 cannot connect to WiFi networks that operate in the 5GHz band.
 You must select a WiFi network that operates in the 2.4GHz band._